 Most women take prenatal classes during their first pregnancy to learn about what’s ahead for them with respect to their delivery, but very few take a postpartum class to learn about things they should do to get their body back after having their baby and why this is so essential for their long-term health.
 We consider the postpartum screen an essential component of peri-natal care and should be done around 6-8 weeks post delivery.

 Interestingly, in Europe and Scandinavia this post partum screen is mandatory to evaluate the anatomy and function of the musculoskeletal system, abdominal wall and pelvic floor.
 Women are provided with a12 week post partum rehabilitation program developed specifically for them to ensure optimal recovery and return to activity.
 This is paramount to prevent future complications and for overall health and wellness throughout the lifespan.

-At Diane Lee & Associates, we have developed a postpartum screening visit (a 1 hour session), which will help you decide on the next best steps for your health and fitness, and how to manage any complications you may have in the post partum period.
+We have developed a postpartum screening visit (a 1 hour session), which will help you decide on the next best steps for your health and fitness, and how to manage any complications you may have in the post partum period.
 Following this examination, we will let you know if you require a complete evaluation for your abdominal wall (including decisions around how to best treat your diastasis rectus abdominis, if you still have one) and/or pelvic floor before returning to your fitness class/routine (Yoga, Pilates, Boot Camp etc).

 Call the clinic (604 538 8338) and ask to book a one-hour Postpartum screening appointment.
 Please void 1 hour before your appointment and then drink 8 oz of water.
 Do not void immediately before your appointment to allow us to use ultrasound imaging during your assessment.